 I was at the beach about a week ago and got stung by a jellyfish about six times.
 It stung and hurt, but everything was healed up by the end of the day.
 However, just a few days ago, I got these very itchy pink bumps all over my leg, almost exactly where the bites were.
 The bumps seem to be mostly in straight lines and will not go away.
 Please help — the itchiness is driving me mad!

 Since one week later, you are experiencing what may be a reaction, it makes sense to see a health care provider as soon as possible.
-S/he can evaluate your leg's condition to determine whether or not it's related to your recent jellyfish sting.
-Based on her or his diagnosis, appropriate treatment can be recommended so that you can find effective relief from the itching soon.
+They can evaluate your leg's condition to determine whether or not it's related to your recent jellyfish sting.
+Based on their diagnosis, appropriate treatment can be recommended so that you can find effective relief from the itching soon.

 Next, carefully and completely remove the jellyfish's tentacles with protective gloves, tweezers, or another object, such as a shell, while avoiding direct contact with the jellyfish.
 Then, the stung skin needs to be liberally covered with vinegar or a paste of baking soda or unseasoned meat tenderizer (or seawater if none of these substances is available), for at least 30 minutes or until symptoms improve.
 If you use meat tenderizer paste, an item some people in high jellyfish areas carry in their beach bags, apply it for no more than 15 minutes.
 This also helps inactivate any remaining venom.